NAICS Code Law Firm & OHA NAICS Appeal Attorneys 13 CFR 134.304 & 13 CFR 121.402

-To speak with an experienced NAICS code government appeal lawyer, call 1-866-601-5518.
+To speak with an experienced government contract NAICS code appeal attorney, call 1-866-601-5518.

-The U.S. Small Business Administration (SBA) Office of Hearings and Appeals (OHA) is authorized to hear NAICS code appeals under the Small Business Act of 1958, 15 USC 631 and 13 CFR 121 and 13 CFR 134.304.
+Where do you file the NAICS Code Small Businesses List appeal under 13 CFR 124.304?
+The U.S. Small Business Administration (SBA) Office of Hearings and Appeals (OHA) is authorized to hear NAICS appeals under the Small Business Act of 1958, 15 USC 631 and 13 CFR 121.402 and 13 CFR 134.304.

 - Failure to meet this requirement will get an unfavorable result.

 How should the CO choose the appropriate government contractor NAICS code?
 Government contracts require that the contracting officer looks for an industry classification code that best describes the principal purpose of the product or service being acquired in light of the industry descriptions in the NAICS Codes Manual, the description in the RFP, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being acquired through small business contracts.
 See FAR 19.303(a)(2) and 13 CFR 121.402 (b).